(Legal Disclaimer: The information provided herein is for informational purposes only and is not intended as a substitute for professional advice.).

 Some states have a provision that extends the statute of limitations if you make a payment on an old debt or acknowledge that you owe the debt.
 A good faith effort to pay or settle an old debt may turn into a huge negative mark on your credit report which could potentially be reported for another seven years.
 Always negotiate deletions when paying old debts and get everything in writing.

 Each State has it’s own Statute of Limitations on Debt.
 Certain debts do not have a Statute of Limitations such as Student Loans, Income Taxes and Child Support.
-Keep in mind State Statutes can and do change so it is imperative to look at your State’s Statutes to ensure the accuracy of the Statute of Limitations.
+Keep in mind State Statutes can and do change so it is imperative to look at your State’s Statutes to ensure the accuracy.